 By working in partnership with the RPG, we make sure our decisions are relevant, informed, timely and focused on making life better for residents.

 Review our performance

-Since 2015 the residents' Review and Study Panel (RaSP) has reviewed, monitored and reported on the quality and performance of housing services.
+The residents' Review and Study Panel (RaSP) has reviewed, monitored and reported on the quality and performance of housing services since 2015.
 Their reports have led to improvements being made to the way we do things.